chyyuu/aos_course_info/readinglist.md

  - [kAFL: Hardware-Assisted Feedback Fuzzing for OS Kernels](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-schumilo.pdf) usenixsecurity17
      - [kAFL project](https://github.com/RUB-SysSec/kAFL)

+### Encryption & Authentication
+ - [ Using Encryption for Authentication in Large Networks of Computers],Roger Needham and Michael Schroeder, Communications of the ACM, December 1978.
+    - **SIGOPS: The Hall of Fame Award**

 ### Interface Design (API/ABI/ Software-Hardware Interface...)
- - [Hints for Computer System Design](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/acrobat-17.pdf), Butler W. Lampson, SOSP 1983. **SIGOPS: The Hall of Fame Award**
+ - [Hints for Computer System Design](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/acrobat-17.pdf), Butler W. Lampson, SOSP 1983.
+    - **SIGOPS: The Hall of Fame Award** A classic study of experience building large systems, distilled into a cookbook of wisdom for the operating systems researcher.
+As time has passed, the value of these hints has only grown and the range of systems to which they apply enlarged.
  - [A Critique of the Windows Application Programming Interface](http://www.spinellis.gr/pubs/jrnl/1997-CSI-WinApi/html/win.pdf),Computer Standards & Interfaces, 20:1–8, November 1998
  - [Mars Code](http://dl.acm.org/citation.cfm?id=2556647.2560218) Magazine Communications of the ACM CACM Homepage archive Volume 57 Issue 2, February 2014 Pages 64-73